saltofthemar/subtxt-ds/README.md

    - If you use the build system, the stylesheet you will need to use is `dist/styles.css`.
    - If you don't use the build system, you will need to use `css/styles.css`.

-3. Make changes as you go to the files in the css folder
+3. Make changes as you go to the files in the `css` folder
    - Configure fluid scaling of type and space in `css/vars/config.css`
    - Configure base colour palette in `css/vars/colors.css`
    - Configure your fonts and type in `css/vars/fonts.css` and `css/vars/typography.css`
-   - Check the other files in var to see what else you can configure!
+   - Check the other files in `css/vars` to see what else you can configure!

 4. In the `css/utils` folder, you'll find the pure CSS magic that powers our fluid type and space scales!
    - You probably don't want to change the files in the utils folder very often.
 The contain all the math functions used to determine clamp values for our fluid type and space scales.
 It's the whole reason we wrote this code, so take a look if you're interested in what CSS can do now!
-   - The key values for these calculations are in `css/vars/config.css`.
+   - The key values for these calculations are in `css/vars/config.css`, which you definitly should change!
+This is where we can adjust the entire type and spacing for our project in one place.
    - Modern browsers can read these calculations just fine, but they are an eyeful.
+That's why we have the build system!

 5. Run the build command to generate new processed CSS and design tokens in the dist folder (using `deno task build` or `npm run build`)

-6. You can test your styles by viewing the kitchen-sink.html file in the demo folder.
+6. You can test your styles by viewing the `kitchen-sink.html` file in the demo folder.

 ## License